Bright Nebula Observing Program Coordinator:

 Nebulae are easily washed out by light pollution, so finding a dark location from which you can observe will greatly assist in the amount of detail that you can see.
 Make sure to allow time for your eyes to become dark-adapted.
 Use averted vision and slight tapping of the telescope to detect the subtlest variations in brightness and contrast.
 Nebula filters (UHC and OIII) will help you expand the level of detail you can discern.
 Beware that even if you use these tips, there is much you will miss if you do not take your time with an observation.

 There is the possibility that a few of the objects may simply be beyond detection for some observers and we will allow negative observations in completion of the advance program.
-Evidence of diligent efforts to observe an object is required (see Rules and Regulations).
+Evidence of diligent efforts to observe an object is required (see Requirements and Rules).

 The list has been developed to offer objects that will allow observers in both the northern and southern hemispheres to complete the Bright Nebula Observing Program.

 Nebulae vary in brightness according to Lynd’s Catalog of Bright Nebula, which uses a scale of 1-6, where 1 is brightest and 6 is barely detectable.
 Provided sufficient aperture is used under dark skies, experience suggests most category 1 and 2 emission nebulae and SNR’s are within visual range.
 Category 3 objects will prove difficult, while those rated 4 and above are likely to be beyond visual range and thus candidates for imaging instead.
 When compared with the same scale, refection nebulae are generally considered to be more difficult to observe visually.
 In this program, you are to estimate the brightness of the nebulae using the Lynd’s Brightness Scale.
 This will give you an additional way to describe and compare the bright nebulae you observe.